 The majority of people in Tibet practice Buddhism.
 There are also a large number of Hindus in Tibet.
 Hinduism and Buddhism mingle together and share some festivals and the worship of Buddha.
 The most accepted religion in Tibet is Buddhism.
-Tibetan Buddhism differs form other countries methods of practicing Buddhism.
-And with the increase in Chinese people in Tibet, Islam is now becoming more practiced and in fact in Lhasa there is quite a sizable Islamic community with there own market, shops and Mosque.
+Tibetan Buddhism differs from other countries' methods of practicing Buddhism.
+And with the increase in Chinese people in Tibet, Islam is now becoming more practiced and in fact, in Lhasa, there is quite a sizable Islamic community with there own market, shops, and Mosque.
 This place is called the Muslim quarter.

-(ii) The house holder-at this time a person proves themselves by being able to manage a household and raise children, most importantly to bare a son.
+- (ii) The house holder-at this time a person proves themselves by being able to manage a household and raise children, most importantly to bear a son.

-(iii) Meditation and solitude-once proven as a householder, a person is free to take up a life of celibacy and meditation.
+- (iii) Meditation and solitude-once proved as a householder, a person is free to take up a life of celibacy and meditation.

-(iv) Finally in the latter stages of life a person renounces all possessions and ties in hope to achieve Moksha.
+- (iv) Finally, in the latter stages of life, a person renounces all possessions and ties in the hope to achieve Moksha.

 The Buddhist religion was founded in Nepal around about 500 BCE, by Siddhartha Gautam who was known as Gautam Buddha.
-Siddhartha Gautam was born in Limbini, Nepal to a very wealthy family and grew up as a prince.
-At the age of 30, unsatisfied by the explanation of worldly suffering by his Hindu gurus and convinced that asceticism did not lead to spiritual enlightenments, he renounced his family, riches and life style too pursue a life of mediation and wondering.
+Siddhartha Gautam was born in Lumbini, Nepal to a very wealthy family and grew up as a prince.
+At the age of 30, unsatisfied by the explanation of worldly suffering by his Hindu gurus and convinced that asceticism did not lead to spiritual enlightenment, he renounced his family, riches, and lifestyle too pursue a life of mediation and wondering.
 During his mediation, in a place called Bodhgaya in India, he reached a state of enlightenment.
-After this he spent the rest of his life teaching Dharma, the true nature of life, the world and spiritual attainment.
+After this, he spent the rest of his life teaching Dharma, the true nature of life, the world and spiritual attainment.
 Prior to his death, Buddha established a community of monks and nuns who took over his teachings.
 Most Buddhists, don’t consider Buddhism as a religion and they don’t consider Buddha to be a god.
-Buddhist consider Buddhism as a guide to living a good life, like a science for the mind and the deities found in the monasteries are there as symbols to aid deepened spiritual awareness.
-The Buddha’s view of life includes the Hindu concepts of samsara and Karma, but the ultimate goal of the religion is Nirvana a state of clarity of mind, pure understanding and unimaginable bliss.
+Buddhists consider Buddhism as a guide to living a good life, like a science for the mind and the deities found in the monasteries are there as symbols to aid deepened spiritual awareness.
+The Buddha’s view of life includes the Hindu concepts of samsara and Karma, but the ultimate goal of the religion is Nirvana a state of clarity of mind, pure understanding, and unimaginable bliss.
 Buddhism prohibits any form of killing.
 There are two main schools of Buddhism which are Hinayana and Mahayana.
-Where Hindus worship many gods, Buddhist chiefly worship Buddha, though some Buddhist also worship Shiva and other Hindu gods.
+Where Hindus worship many gods, Buddhists chiefly worship Buddha, though some Buddhists also worship Shiva and other Hindu gods.

 Unlike Hindus, Muslims believe in only one god-Allah.
 Islam is submission to god through strict rules and daily worship.
 Muslims pray five times a day, prayer is done in the mosque which is specially designed to face Mecca, the main pilgrim point for Muslims.
-Mecca is in Saudi Arabia and once a year during Hajji Millions of Muslims make the pilgrimage to this most holy place.
-There are also special prayer rooms in the house and work places for women and people who cannot make it to the mosqu
+Mecca is in Saudi Arabia and once a year during Hajji Millions of Muslims make the pilgrimage to this holiest place.
+There are also special prayer rooms in the house and workplaces for women and people who cannot make it to the mosque.